 capitalize: uppercases the first letter of each word

-clean: transliterates the citation keys and removes unsafe characters
+clean=allow_spaces? (boolean): transliterates the citation key and removes unsafe characters

 condense=_will replace spaces with underscores.
 Parameters should not contain spaces unless you want the spaces in the value passed in to be replaced with those spaces in the parameter